Fleet and Equipment Asset Review (26-246A)

 Submit written comments on Dallas Police cloud surveillance contract now

-Why now: The five-year, $4.6M Verkada cloud-based camera contract for Dallas Police appeared before the committee on January 12 and February 9, 2026, with no documented public comment period and no recorded outcome in matter 26-246A.
+Why now: The five-year, $4,631,204.78 Verkada cloud video analytics contract for Dallas Police has appeared before the committee twice (2026-01-12 and 2026-02-09) with no vote and no recorded public comment period on either date.

 Key Entities